EpistasisLab/tpot2/PULL_REQUEST_TEMPLATE.md

 ## Any background context you want to provide?

-Under this version, users can specify well-defined initial pipeline population in SequentialPipeline type pipeline.
-This update has the potential to enhance the algorithm's performance and reduce evolutionary time.
+In this version, users can specify a well-defined initial pipeline population, currently limited to the *SequentialPipeline* type.
+This update has the potential to improve algorithm performance and reduce evolutionary time.

 Several Tips: